xframes-project/xframes-website/src/pages/faq.md

 ## Is JavaScript the only way to use XFrames?

 XFrames is primarily used with JavaScript and React, leveraging the React Native Fabric Renderer for GPU-accelerated GUIs.
-However, we are extending support to [Python](https://github.com/xframes-project/xframes-python), [C#](https://github.com/xframes-project/xframes-csharp/) and [Java](https://github.com/xframes-project/xframes-java) developers.
+However, we are extending support to [Python](https://github.com/xframes-project/xframes-python), [C#](https://github.com/xframes-project/xframes-csharp/), [Java](https://github.com/xframes-project/xframes-java), [Kotlin](https://github.com/xframes-project/xframes-kotlin), [Scala](https://github.com/xframes-project/xframes-scala) developers.
 Stay tuned for updates!

 ---